JohnnyLiu2/RestTunnel/UI/RestTunnelApp/README.md

 ## Login

-Input `Quest` as custom code in login page.
+Input `Access Key` and `Token` in login page.

+Or scan QR code to login in mobile device.

 ## Code scaffolding